Live streamers have established entire careers from the comfort of their beds.

 Still, despite this, it proves a great system with relatively high performance and is worthy of being on this list.

-Things To Keep In Mind Before Choosing the Best Laptop for Live Streaming – Complete Buyers’ Guide
+How to Choose the Best Laptop for Live Streaming – Buyers’ Guide

 One of the biggest components to consider when buying a laptop, in general, is the CPU.
 However, this consideration deserves greater emphasis when live streaming is concerned.
 As for live streamers, one of the biggest things to maintain is the fluidity of your stream.
 If it pauses, jitters, or breaks, viewers will immediately lose attention, and you, in turn, might lose viewers.